msievers/servizio/README.md

 For those who haven't read the original [post](http://brewhouse.io/blog/2014/04/30/gourmet-service-objects.html), let's sum up it's basic thoughts.

-### A service object *does one thing*

-A service object should hold the business logic to perform one action, e.g. to change a users password.
+A service object *does one thing*.
+It should hold the business logic to perform one action, e.g. to change a users password.
 It should start with a verb (but your mileage may vary).
 When used with rails, the should be homed in ```app/services```.

 In order to keep things organzied, subdirectories/modules should be used, e.g. ```app/services/user/change_password``` which corresponds to ```User::ChangePassword```.
 Generally subdirectories/modules holding services should be named with the singular noun, representing the object they manipulate, e.g. ```app/services/user/...``` not ```users```, resulting in ```User::ChangePassword``` not ```Users::...``` That way, things are consistent with the rails naming convention regarding models.

 That does not there has to be a corresponding model if you create a service subdirectory.
 It's only a convention.
 So you are free to create something like ```app/services/statistic/create.rb```, allthough there is no ```Statistic``` model.
 It should be all about business logic.
 If there is a corresponding model, fine.
 If not, never mind.

 A service object should respond to the ```call``` method.
 It's the way lambdas and procs are called, so its obvious to use it as a convention.
 At this point we have something like this

 ```ruby
 # app/services/user/change_password